corgi-in-tights/saber-assistant/devlog/day-2.md

 Tuesday, June 31, 2025
-(its close enough im just making a new devlog)
+(its close enough like 10pm im just making a new devlog)

 SCRAP EVERYTHING